AbdulAthil/Python-Projects/README.md

 The projects are,

 ## Banking Management System
-  * In this project, i have created a banking management system for a user to
+  * In this project, I have created a banking management system for a user to
    <b>create an account </b>
    <b>deposit and withdrew money from their account</b> and
    <b>check balance and get statement for their account</b>.